ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_asp_net8/_index.md

 ---
-title: Running ASP.NET Core Web Server on Arm64
+title: Run ASP.NET Core Web Server on Arm64

 minutes_to_complete: 30

-who_is_this_for: This learning path is for developers, who are interested in building a web server for a headless IoT applications.
+who_is_this_for: This is an advanced topic for developers who are interested in building a web server for a headless IoT applications.

 learning_objectives:
-   - Build and run ASP.NET Core 8 application
+   - Build and run an ASP.NET Core 8 application
    - Create a Web API
    - Create and use services using the dependency injection